 The pros and cons of using Zoho Analytics are listed below:

 Pricing: Zoho Analytics offers a free 15-day trial and provides premium plans based on the users and rows.

-Splunk, trusted by 91 of the fortune 500 companies, including Coca-Cola, Intel, and more.
-It supports machine learning-centric visibility, risk behavior detection, anomaly observation, detection of entity profiling, scoring, and high fidelity behavior-based alerts.
+Splunk is trusted by 91 fortune 500 companies, including Coca-Cola, Intel, and more.
+It supports machine learning-centric visibility, risk behavior detection, anomaly observation, detection of entity profiling, scoring, and high-fidelity behavior-based alerts.

 It handles any data type and draws meaningful insights from it.
 Splunk supports dedicated solutions to DevOps, IT, Security, and Big data.
 A single-user license works for 1,000 to 4,999, and it can be deployed on-premises, through mobile devices, or even through the cloud!

-Automatically notices if any of the data patterns are abnormal and let you know with the real-time monitoring feature.
+Automatically notices if any of the data patterns are abnormal and lets you know with the real-time monitoring feature.

 The pros and cons of using Splunk are listed below: